 In the Population Growth and Balance WBI, learners designed and ran experiments using a Web-based modeled simulation.
 It appeared that the intention of the WBI was to engage learners actively in designing experiments.
 However, hint boxes were placed throughout.
 In some cases, the hint boxes provided scaffolding for the learner to help solve the problem.
-This scaffolding transformed the nature of this WBI from learner-centered to material-centered.
+This scaffolding transformed the nature of this WBI from learnercentered to material-centered.
 For example, in Experiment 6, learners were presented with a hypothesis and instructed to design an experiment to test the hypothesis (Figure 1).
 With the Theory box closed, the design of the activity was learner-centered; learners were directed to collect certain data and were prompted to analyze the data to formulate a conclusion.
 However, if the learner decided to open the Theory box, the learner was provided with specific instructions regarding how to solve the problem and the inquiry was ended (Figure 2).
-If a learner went through this WBI with all hint boxes open, the activity became a cookbook-type verification activity and the inquiry was effectively "short-circuited."
+If a learner went through this WBI with all hint boxes open, the activity became a verification activity with no requirement that the learner draw conclusions or formulate explanations, and the inquiry was effectively short-circuited.
 In another WBI (Fun With Fomites), if learners accessed the immediate feedback links on the Website, not only were they told how to interpret the data, but they were also provided with reasoning to formulate an explanation.
 Clearly, an activity in which the learner no longer has any major responsibilities for data analysis or reasoning is no longer inquiry.